wpilibsuite/allwpilib/ntcore/doc/time-sync-protocol.md

 ## Background

-In a distributed compute environment like robots, time synchronization between computers is increasingly important.
-Currently, [NetworkTables Version 4.1](https://github.com/wpilibsuite/allwpilib/blob/main/ntcore/doc/networktables4.adoc) provides support for time synchronization of clients with the NetworkTables server using binary PING/PONG messages sent over WebSockets.
+FRC robots with coprocessors (like Raspberry Pi's to run vision, or smart CAN sensors) are increasingly common on FRC robots.
+Keeping all of the various clocks on a robot in sync is critical for incorperating sensor measurements for robot control systems.
+Currently, [NetworkTables Version 4.1](https://github.com/wpilibsuite/allwpilib/blob/main/ntcore/doc/networktables4.adoc) provides time synchronization of clients with the NetworkTables server using binary PING/PONG messages sent over WebSockets.
 This approach, while fundamentally the same as is described in this memo, has demonstrated some opportunities for improvement:

 - PING/PONG messages are processed in the same queue as other NetworkTables messages.
-Depending on the underlying implementation and processor speed, this can incur message processing delays and increase client-calculated Round-Trip Time (RTT), and cause messages to arrive at the server timestamped in the future.
+Depending on how much other NT traffic is present and NT server processor speed, this can incur non-deterministic message processing delays and increase client-calculated Round-Trip Time (RTT), causing coprocessor's clocks to be syncronized to a time in the future relative to the robot controlller's true clock.
 - Messages use WebSockets over TCP for their transport layer.
-We don't need the robustness guarantees of TCP as our connection is stateless.
+We don't need the robustness guarantees of TCP, if we can design the time sync algorithm to be stateless.

 For these reasons, a time synchronization solution separate from NetworkTables communication was desired.
 Architecture decisions made to address these issues are:

-- Use the User Datagram Protocol (UDP) transport layer, as we don't need the robustness guarantees afforded by TCP.
+- Use the User Datagram Protocol (UDP) as our transport layer, as we don't need the robustness guarantees afforded by TCP.
 As a Client, if a PING isn't replied to, we'll just try again at the start of the next PING window.
 As a bonus, we are free to use UDP port 5810 as NetworkTables only uses TCP Port 5810/5811 as of Version 4.1.
-- Use a separate thread from the current NetworkTables libUV runner.
+- Use a separate event loop from the current NetworkTables libUV event loop.
+This thread is subject to the host OS's scheduler, but no longer delayed by other NT traffic.

 ## Prior Art

-The [NetworkTables 4.1 timestamp synchronization](https://github.com/wpilibsuite/allwpilib/blob/main/ntcore/doc/networktables4.adoc#timestamps) approach, an implementation of [Cristian's Algorithm](https://en.wikipedia.org/wiki/Cristian%27s_algorithm).
-We also implement Cristian’s Algorithm.
+[NetworkTables 4.1 timestamp synchronization](https://github.com/wpilibsuite/allwpilib/blob/main/ntcore/doc/networktables4.adoc#timestamps) uses [Cristian's Algorithm](https://en.wikipedia.org/wiki/Cristian%27s_algorithm).
+We will also implement Cristian’s Algorithm.

-The [Precision Time Protocol](https://en.wikipedia.org/wiki/Precision_Time_Protocol#Synchronization) at it's core does something similar with Sync/Delay_Req/Delay_Resp.
-We do not have (guaranteed) access to hardware timestamping, but we utilize this PING/PONG pattern to estimate total round-trip time.
+The [Precision Time Protocol](https://en.wikipedia.org/wiki/Precision_Time_Protocol#Synchronization) does something similar with Sync/Delay_Req/Delay_Resp.
+We do not have (guaranteed) access to hardware timestamping, so it's not worth implementing a 3-message sync.

 ## Roles